jeroentvb/windsurf-stats/README.md

 # Windsurf statistics tracking
 This project is a web interface to easily save windsurf session data.
-It was originally built to suit my needs, but it should be usable for any windsurfer.
+It was originally built to suit my own needs, but it should be usable for any windsurfer.

+If you'd like to click through the app before installing, you can check the demo [here](https://jeroenvanberkum.nl/windsurf-stats/)

 I started this project because I used to save my windsurf session data in an excel file, but I figured it would be easier to use a web interface and visualize the statistics in a nice way.
 And so this project was born.

-The application is functional but misses some features/options I would like to build/include.
-As it is still in development, it may contain a few bugs.
-Please [create an issue](https://github.com/jeroentvb/windsurf-stats/issues) if you find one!
+If you find a bug, please [create an issue](https://github.com/jeroentvb/windsurf-stats/issues)!
 If you have a feature request, you should also make an issue.

 ## Table of contents